namespacecomm/namespace-community-website/README.md

 ## Overview of Project

 <p align="center">   The goal of this project is to help beginners with their contributions to Open Source.
-We aim to achieve this collaboratively, so feel free to contribute in any way you want, just make sure to follow the contribution guidelines.
+We aim to achieve this collaboratively, so feel free to contribute in any way you want, make sure to follow the contribution guidelines, and contribute strictly according to the requirements mentioned in the issue assigned to you.
 </p>

 <!--  .............................................................................................................................................  -->